edin-m/google-photos-sync/README.md

 # Google Photos Sync
 Sync Google Photos on a local disk.

+# THIS IS A READ-ONLY / DOWNLOAD SYNC -- no sync upstream

 # Set up

 1. Get credentials.json from google console and put them into the secrets folder